Last Updated on by Catherine Tobsing

 This question comes to us from Quora – read more answers here

 Slip it over the bird pulling the good wing through

 This will restrict the broken wing.

-Remove all perches high in the cage because the bird will not be able to easily balance itself and we don’t want it falling from up high because they will try to climb.
+Remove all perches high in the cage because the bird will not be able to easily balance itself and we don’t want it falling from up high because it will try to climb.

-Lower a couple of close to the grate.
+Lower a couple of perches close to the bottom grate/cage floor.

 Add a couple of flat perches or shelves